 What should you look for when buying a new laptop?

-There are certain things you can look out for when buying a new laptop that can ensure you get the best laptop for your money.
+There are certain things you can look out for when buying a new laptop in 2021 that can ensure you get the best laptop for your money.

 Make sure you take a look at the specifications of a laptop before buying.
 This is a good way of quickly seeing how powerful a laptop is, and what it is capable of – as long as you know what you’re looking for.